Our Inclusion Leader

 How will the school prepare and support my child to join the school / setting, transfer to a new school or the next stage of education and life?

 - Where possible, EYFS staff visit pre-school settings and visit the children in their own homes before they start school.
-There is also a whole school transition day to support children in moving to a new class each year.
+There is also a whole school transition day to support children in moving to their new class each year.

 - SENCOs from pupils’ previous or future schools are invited to additional meetings with our SENCOs to discuss the needs of children with SEND prior to transfer.